aws-samples/aws-saas-factory-bootcamp/Lab2.md

 **Step 18** - After completing this onboarding process and adding these products for two separate tenants, we can now go see how this data landed in DynamoDB tables that support this experience.

 Navigate to the **DynamoDB** service in the AWS console and select **Tables** from the list of options at the top left of the page.
 Select the **ProductBootcamp** table and then the **Items** tab.
-Notice that the table is partitioned by tenantId.
+Notice that the table is partitioned by `tenant_id`.
 You should be able to see the products you entered through the web application while logged in as the 2 different tenants (separate from the products you entered via the REST API earlier in the lab).

 <p align="center"><img src="./images/lab2/part3/product_table.png" alt="Lab 2 Part 3 Step 18 Product Table"/></p>

-**Step 19** - If you review the **TenantBootcamp** table, you should see entries for the tenants you onboarded through the web application and their automatically generated GUIDs in the **id** field will match the **tenantId** field in the entries in the **ProductBootcamp** table.
+**Step 19** - If you review the **TenantBootcamp** table, you should see entries for the tenants you onboarded through the web application and their automatically generated GUIDs in the **tenant_id** field will match the **tenant_id** field in the entries in the **ProductBootcamp** table.

 **Recap**: You've now elevated the mechanism of acquiring tenant context in our microservices by extracting our custom "claims" from the security token passed in the Authorization HTTP header.
 We reduced developer complexity in applying the tenant context by creating a custom TokenManager helper class that takes advantage of the Express framework's "middleware" concept to intercept all incoming requests prior to executing a REST resource's method.